128technology/docs/docs/concepts_linux_host_networking.md

 :::info
-The [loopback-static-route plugin](plugin_loopback_static_routes#make-kni254-the-default-route-in-linux) can be installed and enabled on the 128T router to dynamically manage the Linux routes.
+The [loopback-static-route plugin](plugin_loopback_static_routes#make-kni254-the-default-route-in-linux) can be installed and enabled on the 128T router to dynamically manage Linux routes.
 :::

 ### KNI VLAN